 Over the last 25 years, the Indian telecom sector has emerged as one of the leading potential markets globally and has witnessed rapid growth.
 There have been dramatic changes in the telecom industry in India in the last few years.
 The two major factors behind setting the stage right for the evolution of this sector are technological innovations and regulatory changes.
-The telecom industry in India was liberalized in 1994, with the advent of the National Telecommunications Policy or NTP.
+The telecom industry in India was liberalized in 1994 with the advent of the National Telecommunications Policy or NTP.
 The deregulation and liberalization of the telecom industry in India have led to its spectacular success.
-But with success comes responsibilities and with responsibility comes challenges.
-So, there are lots of challenges which the telecom industry in India is facing, especially with the advent of trends like digitization.
+But with success comes responsibilities and with responsibilities come challenges.
+There are many challenges which the telecom industry in India is facing, especially with the advent of trends like digitization.
 A few noteworthy ones include:

 Key Challenges Faced by the Telecom Industry in India

-The mobile operators need a spectrum to provide access to enhance performance but it is a scarce resource.
+Mobile operators need a spectrum to provide access to enhance performance but it is a scarce resource.
 As compared to other countries, in India, the amount of spectrum available for commercial use is quite low.
 The practice of the government to auction spectrum at an exorbitant cost makes it difficult for mobile operators to provide services at a lower price and at reasonable speeds.
 This discourages adoption and usage.
-However, the launch of Jio has helped to some extent to overcome this challenge.
-But there is a long way to go.
+However, the launch of Jio has helped overcome this challenge to a certain extent.
+There is still a long way to go.

-Sales teams in the telecom industry in India continue to rely on largely manual processes to collect intelligence on prospects.
-This process needs automation since it’ll provide intelligence in real time.
+Sales teams in the telecom industry in India continue to rely largely on manual processes to collect intelligence on prospects.
+This process needs automation since it will enable companies to obtain intelligence in real-time.
 Without this information, teams may expand sales and resources in competitive markets where termination would not be effective, locations where serviceability is not aligned, or may not participate in the market until it is too late.